Four Hills Tournament 2024/2025: The competitions at a glance

 With its futuristic inrun tower designed by British star architect Zaha Hadid, the Bergisel ski jump in Innsbruck, with a hill size of 128 m the smallest jumping facility in the Four Hills Tournament, has become even more of an eye-catcher since its modernisation in 2002.
 A special feature of the ski jump is its location on the outskirts of the Alpine metropolis.
 Due to its proximity to the city centre, it offers a wonderful panoramic view of the city and the surrounding mountains.

-Poland’s Kamil Stoch is not only the three-time overall winner of the Four Hills Tournament.
-Alongside Sven Hannawald (Germany) and Ryōyū Kobayashi (Japan), he is also one of the jumpers to have won the “Grand Slam”, i.e. all four jumps of a tour edition in a row.
+The Pole Kamil Stoch is not only the three-time overall winner of the Four Hills Tournament.
+Alongside Sven Hannawald (Germany) and Ryōyū Kobayashi (Japan), he is also one of the jumpers who have won the “Grand Slam”, i.e. all four jumps of a tour edition in a row.

-Innsbruck is also considered the “Capital of the Alps”.
-This metropolis is the only city to have hosted the Winter Olympics three times (1964, 1976 and the 2012 Youth Olympic Games).
-Nine ski areas form the Olympia SkiWorld Innsbruck and can all be reached quickly from Innsbruck with the free ski bus.
-The Nordkettenbahnen and the Patscherkofel with its men’s Olympic downhill run are also close to the city.
-In addition, there are the Axamer Lizum, Muttereralm, Kühtai, Rangger Köpfl, Glungezer, Schlick 2000 and the Stubai Glacier, the largest glacier ski area in Austria.
+Innsbruck is also known as the “Capital of the Alps”.
+The metropolis is the only city in the world to have hosted the Winter Olympics three times (1964, 1976 and the 2012 Youth Games).
+Nine ski areas make up the Olympia SkiWorld Innsbruck.
+They can all be reached quickly from Innsbruck using the free ski bus.
+The Nordkettenbahnen and the Patscherkofel with the Olympic men’s downhill piste are right next to the city.
+There is also Axamer Lizum, Muttereralm, Kühtai, Rangger Köpfl, Glungezer, Schlick 2000 and the Stubai Glacier, Austria’s largest glacier ski area.

 Epiphany ski jumping in Bischofshofen

-The Paul-Außerleiner-Schanze is named in honour of the Austrian ski jumper who fell here so badly in 1952 that he died of his injuries a few days later.
-It is one of the largest hills in the FIS World Cup.
+The Paul-Außerleitner-Schanze (142 m HS) is named after the Austrian ski jumper who crashed so badly here in 1952 that he succumbed to his injuries a few days later.
+It is one of the largest ski jumps in the Ski Jumping World Cup.

-At the end of the Four Hills Tournament in Bischofshofen, the overall winners are always setting new records.
+At the end of the Four Hills Tournament in Bischofshofen, the overall winners set new records time and time again

 Overall WinsNameNationalityTournaments